-Welcome to Fort Collins, Colorado!
+Welcome to Estes Park, Colorado!

 Located on the front range of the Rocky Mountains, Fort Collins is the perfect escape from big city living with your choice of beautiful wildlife refuges nearby.
 In addition to its proximity to Rocky Mountain National Park and other close mountain attractions, Fort Collins is known for its local craft beer scene.